Lu16/IRDM_2017_group_project_2_UCL/README.md

 # IRDM_2017_GroupProject2_Group32_UCL
+IRDM_2017_GroupProject2_Group32_UCL.zip ----ZIP file which includes all code files of group 32:
 Code for Deep Learning Models
 ---------------------------------------
 XgBoost.py 		----xgboost classifier(unable to run due to unfixed bug of xgboost classifier in multiclass case)